Estimating the Intensive Margin Effect in Panel Data Settings: Identification of intensive margin effects

 \begin{assumption} Monotonicity

-\end{assumption} Assumption \ref{as:mono} rules out one of the four principal strata.
+\end{assumption} Assumption \ref{as:mono} implies that treatment can affect selection only in ‘one direction’ for all the units and rules out one of the four principal strata.
 Positive monotonicity excludes the OC stratum.
 This implies that the control units observed in both periods consist solely of Always-Observed units: $S_{i2}(1) \geq S_{i2}(0) \implies Pr(S_{i2}(1) = 0\mid S_{i2}(0) = 1) = 0 \implies \pi_{0} = 1$.
 Conversely, negative monotonicity rules out the OT stratum, assuming that all the treated units observed in both periods belong to the AO stratum.
 While restrictive, this assumption is standard in the literature and fundamental to ensure point identification of principal strata proportions.
 It is analogous to the monotonicity assumption that rules out the existence of defiers in IV settings.
-In section \ref{sec:hiru.mono}, I propose a novel methodology to relax this assumption when different sources of sample selection are available in the data.
+In section \ref{sec:hiru.mono}, I propose a novel methodology to relax this assumption when different sources of selection are available in the data.

 The preference for positive or negative monotonicity depends on the context.
 For example, consider a researcher estimating the effect of job training on wages.
 It is reasonable to assume that a worker employed without training would also be employed with it.
 This assumption makes positive monotonicity the preferred assumption.
 Conversely, take the example of a researcher studying the effect of increased tuition fees on university students' performance.
 In this case, sample selection arises as some students drop out.
 Under the assumption that higher education costs increase dropouts, it is reasonable to conclude that if a student remains enrolled despite the fee increase, they would also stay enrolled without it.
 In this case, negative monotonicity is preferred.